wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 The local write set consists of all objects that are modified during the transaction, which remains private to the updating transaction before it commits.

+Before an object could be updated, an volatile object copy is allocated in the local write set, the lock is acquired by atomically CAS the NULL pointer (NULL means the lock is not acquired) to the volatile object in the write set.
+If the CAS fails, the transaction is aborted, as write-write conflict is detected, which is the abort condition for all supported isolation levels.
+Otherwise, the write wrapper function traverses the version chain, and copies the corresponding version based on the version access rule to the volatile log.
+All updates are then performed in the write set.

 At commit time, the local write set